TimothyAllman/ThePizzaConundrumProblem/README.md

 ## Description
 <!-- start description -->
-How definitie analysis of which pizza is the best in south africa
+A definitie analysis of which pizza is the best in south africa
 <!-- end description -->

 ## Getting the Project/CodeBase Setup